Agent Configuration

 - invoice-processor # Then: validates and processes the dataRequired: agents list.
 Each must be defined in its own YAML file

 Tool agents execute a single tool directly with the incoming payload.
-No AI model is involved: faster and more deterministic.
+No AI model is involved, so they're faster and more deterministic.
 Use for calculations, data transforms, or API calls.

 version: "1.0"